Adsorption-desorption noise can be used for improving selectivity: Conclusions and discussion

 In this paper, selectivity of chemical sensor is compared with that of its primary receptors (adsorbing sites).
 The sensor is expected to be a small one, in which the main source of noise is due to the adsorption-desorption fluctuations.
 In the sensor considered, the signal from the primary sensing unit is immediately subjected to the amplitude discrimination defined in the Introduction, and obtained piecewise-constant signal ($L(t)$ in Fig.\ref{ThD}) is averaged over a time window.
 The averaged signal ($S$ in Fig.\ref{ThD}) is taken as the output of whole sensor.

-The threshold-crossing statistics derived from the exact description of the adsorption-desorption stochastic process is used for estimating selectivity.
-As a result, it is concluded that selectivity of this sensor can be much better than that of its primary receptors.
+It is concluded that selectivity of this sensor can be much better than that of its primary receptors.
 The effect may be expected in a limited range of concentrations of analytes, which depends on the threshold level.
 For high concentrations the selectivity falls to that of the primary receptors (Fig.\ref{Graphs}), and for low ones the output signal will be too small even for more affine analyte.
 The best situation is expected when the mean number of bound receptors is just below the threshold one, and the threshold is frequently crossed due to the presence of fluctuations.
 Thus, in practical realization a possibility of tuneable threshold should be considered.

 Usually, noise in sensory devices is taken as unfavorable factor\footnote{but see \cite{Smulko}, where some characteristics of noise are employed for discriminating purposes.}.
 In this consideration, the presence of noise looks like factor improving the sensor performance.
 But with the ideal threshold unit in hands much can be done even without noise.
 Expect that the noise is initially averaged out either by spatial averaging (choosing big primary unit with large $N$), or by temporal averaging (interchanging TAU with ThU in Fig.\ref{ThD}).
 The averaged signals for the $A_1$, $A_2$ can be very close (see Eq. \ref {linprop}), but the ideal ThU with tunable threshold will be able to discriminate perfectly between them.
 Thus, even if the fluctuations in this sensor are made working, the answer what is better to do first for the practical purposes: the amplitude discrimination, or temporal averaging, depends on physical parameters of the environment in which the sensor operates, and on physical characteristics of the sensor itself, including intensity of noises other than the adsorption-desorption one.
 Interesting, in natural olfactory systems, a kind of amplitude discrimination is made immediately after the primary reception \cite{VidBS,Rospars}.
 Also in those systems the threshold is tunable due to adaptation of individual neurons.